Ieshitva/ieshitva.github.io/_posts/2019-07-22-The-Need-Of-My-Own-Space.markdown

 Another thing that fascinates me is going back to the roots of internet.
 Before the advent of social platforms, we had individual webpages where the person owned a site, posted stuff and people who actually wanted to read, visited the webpage.
 Everything was done to pass on information without either party thinking of 'likes' and 'hearts'.
 I want to visit that time again with this website.
 I want to put my views and have meaningful discussions.
 Having my own exclusive space eliminates the thought of getting most upvotes and hitting popularity within confines of a virtual ecosystem.

 I don’t intend to write huge journalistic articles.
-That’s not my intention here on blog.
+That’s not my intention here on the blog.
 Though I’d be glad if my posts encourage you to dig deeper and uncover facts on your own.
 I intend to write my thoughts on world and personal events here and what I think of them.
 After all that’s the point of a personal blog isn’t it ?

 Coming back to privacy issues with Facebook, you can start with the links in this post and look up for more on the internet. <a href="https://www.theguardian.com/technology/2018/dec/14/facebook-privacy-problems-roundup">Take a look here.